-However, what was also going on was something that took me a while to figure out – malabsorption and vitamin/mineral deficiency.
+What was also going on in the first couple of years after surgery was something that took me a while to figure out – malabsorption and vitamin/mineral deficiency.
 My new ‘plumbing’ wasn’t really as efficient as my old one, so the malabsorption. issues caused by a lack of terminal ileum was slowly starting to have an effect.
 The commencement of Lanreotide in Dec 2010 added to this complication.
 That knowledge led me to understand some of the more esoteric nutritional issues that can have a big effect on NET patients and actually lead to a host of side effects that might be confused with one of the several NET syndromes.
 What it also confirmed to me was that I could still eat foods I enjoy without worrying too much about the effect on my remnant tumours or the threat of a recurrence of my carcinoid syndrome, something I was experiencing prior to and after diagnosis.

-I actually lost another half a stone (7 lbs or 3.5 kg) in 2014 whilst training for an 84 mile charity walk – many commented that I looked thin and gaunt despite being extremely fit from all the training.
-Perspectives.
+I actually lost another half a stone (7 lbs or 3.5 kg) in 2014 whilst training for an 84 mile charity walk in 2014 – many commented that I looked thin and gaunt despite feeling extremely fit from all the training.
+Perspectives!
 It took several months to put the weight back on but at least I knew what had caused the loss and then subsequent gain.

 I don’t have any appetite issues although I try to avoid big meals due to a shorter gut, so I snack more.
-With the exception of the 4 months of intense training for the 84 mile hike, I cannot seem to lose or gain weight.
+With the exception of the 4 months of intense training for the 84 mile hike and a bad chest infection in 2018, I cannot seem to lose or gain weight.
 As my current weight is bang in the middle of the BMI green zone (healthy), I’m content.

 Why do NET patients lose weight?